Welcome to the members of the Denton County Master Gardener Association Class of 2018!

-The mission of the Denton County Master Gardener Association is to educate Denton County residents about science-based, sustainable horticultural practices that promote development of healthy gardens, landscapes and communities.
+The mission of the Denton County Master Gardener Association is to educate and engage county residents in the implementation of research-based horticultural and environmental practices that create sustainable gardens, landscapes and communities.
 If you love gardening, want to learn more and would like to share your knowledge with others, the Denton County Master Gardener Association offers the opportunity to learn and to serve the community.

 Who are Master Gardeners?

 Master Gardeners are from all walks of life and volunteer on behalf of their state’s land grant university, Texas A&M University.
 What really sets Master Gardeners apart from other home gardeners is their special training in horticulture.
 In exchange for their training, persons who become Texas Master Gardeners contribute time as volunteers, working through their county’s Texas A&M AgriLife Extension office to provide horticultural-related information to their communities.
 Texas Master Gardeners are representatives of Texas A&M AgriLife Extension, and as such, Master Gardeners follow the research-based recommendations of Texas A&M AgriLife Extension.
 The title “Texas Master Gardener” can be used by volunteers only when engaged in Extension-sponsored activities.

 How to Become a Texas Master Gardener

 If accepted into the Denton County Master Gardener program, you will be required to attend a minimum of 70 hours in specialized training that begins January 30, 2018 and ends May 1.
 Training classes are held each Tuesday from 9:00 AM to 4:00 PM.
-(See the 2017 class schedule for a good idea on the training sessions.)
+(See the 2018 class schedule.)
 Schedule changes may occur due to the weather or instructor availability.
 Our training program offers instruction in Earth-Kind garden management, Integrated Pest Management, soil management and water conservation, lawn care, ornamental trees and shrubs, plant nutrition, vegetable and fruit gardening, native perennial and annual flowers and much more.
 Classes are held at the Global Spheres Center, located at 7801 S. Stemmons Freeway (IH35E), Corinth TX 76210.

 Experienced, active Master Gardener mentors are paired with trainees to help guide them through a successful classroom training and volunteer experience during their first year.